TAP-GGC/Pi-AI/README.md

 </p>

 * [Python]((https://www.python.org/)) is a high level programming language designed to be easily readable and debuggable, and is one of the most widely used programming languages to build website, software, automate tasks, and analyse data.
-* Python was used to train our AI model and similarly acts in the workshop to demonstrate how students can train data to create their own.
+* Python was used to system prompt our AI model and similarly acts in the workshop to demonstrate how students can train data to create their own.
-* [Scikit-Learn]((https://scikit-learn.org/stable/)) is an opensource Python library that supports both supervised and unsupervised learning.
+* [Gemini]((https://gemini.google.com/app)) is a Large Language Model developed by Google
 * HTML, CSS, JavaScript

 <p align="center">